 - Torn speaker wires.
 This happens especially with old car audio installation where over the years cables are damaged in the tight spots of doors, that being opened and closed thousands of times in a year.
 For the best audio experience, it is worth replacing factory speakers with high-quality OFC wires that are available on Amazon.

 - Damaged connectors.
-Harnesses on the radio side are usually in good condition unless they are packed tight in the dashboard.
+Harnesses on the car stereo side are usually in good condition unless they are packed tight in the dashboard.
 Connectors that being damaged are most often at the speakers because they become loose when speaker wires move.
 For example, at high risk are speakers mounted in the rear decks and if you have this issue, try to replace damaged connectors with strong FIXITOK spade connectors.

 If both wires and connectors have been checked and are in good condition, another reason for the speaker to crackle is the damaged voice coil.